Lufthansa eyes former Deutsche Telekom CEO for top job - reports

-FRANKFURT German airline Lufthansa (LHAG.DE) has contacted the former chief executive of Deutsche Telekom (DTEGn.DE) in its hunt for a new chief executive, German media reported, although sources said he was unlikely to topple the current favourite candidate.
+FRANKFURT German airline Lufthansa (LHAG.DE) has contacted the former chief executive of Deutsche Telekom (DTEGn.DE) in its hunt for a new chief executive, German media reported on Tuesday.

-Rene Obermann, former CEO of Deutsche Telekom, had taken up the top job at Dutch cable operator Ziggo ZIGGO.AS only this month, but has found himself back on the job market after the operator agreed a takeover offer from U.S. firm Liberty Global (LBTYA.O) on Monday.
+Rene Obermann, former CEO of Deutsche Telekom, had taken up the top job at Dutch cable operator Ziggo ZIGGO.AS only this month, but has found himself back on the job market after the operator on Monday agreed a takeover offer from U.S. firm Liberty Global (LBTYA.O).

 Germany's largest airline has been looking for a new CEO since September, when it was announced that Christoph Franz would leave at the end of May 2014 to become chairman at Swiss pharmaceuticals company Roche ROG.VX.

-"The only qualification that Obermann has is his experience in managing a former state-owned group," one person familiar with the search said.

-"Mayrhuber is casting the net as wide as possible so that he can say later that any potential suitable candidate was evaluated," the person added.

-Carsten Spohr, head of Lufthansa's passenger airlines business, is regarded as the top candidate for the CEO job and analysts have said he would be best placed to continue the group's current cost-cutting programme.
+Carsten Spohr, head of Lufthansa's passenger business, is seen as the most likely candidate for the CEO job and analysts have said he would be best placed to continue the group's current cost-cutting programme.

-Another person said the fact the process was taking so long was because Lufthansa wanted to give Spohr more time to restructure the passenger unit.

 A spokesman for Lufthansa said on Tuesday the group would not comment on speculation, adding the supervisory board would evaluate any external or internal candidate that matched the job profile.